AtlasOfLivingAustralia/travis-build-configuration/bin/README.md

 - [jq](https://stedolan.github.io/jq)
 - xmllint is a part of `libxml2`, `libxml2-tools`; use `sudo yum install libxml2-tools` on RedHat, Fedora, CentOS, or `sudo apt install libxml2-utils` on ubuntu

+**Note:** jq is used to process/parse the JSON results/payloads returned by GitHub REST API; xmllint is used to parse info out of maven pom.xml files.

 ### IMPORTANT NOTE about GitHub API token:
 Some of these scripts require Github API token:
 - The GitHub API uses **[rate limit](https://developer.github.com/v3/rate_limit/)** to limit/restrict the number of unauthenticated calls